nikiandr/symb_server/README.md

 ### Server

-Server in process of running will print you some information about its work process such as info about:
+Server will print you some information about its work process such as info about:
 - start of server (IPv4, port, time of start)
 - connection to the server
 - recieved message